 Jonathan Gifford*, Leslie Kim*, Co-Chairs

 The Publications Committee oversees the selection, review, production, and dissemination of all publications under the imprint of the Stanford Historical Society, including the Society’s journal, Sandstone & Tile (S&T), its occasional publications series, and its book-length publications.
 The Publications Committee plays a key role in implementing the Society’s commitment to publish high-quality research and writing about the history of the Stanford community.
 The Committee is also available to review materials that include historical content, such as special information handouts for Society tours or programs.

 Elena Danielson*, Karen Bartholomew, Co-Chairs

 Tours & Special Events

 The Tours & Special Events Committee supports the appreciation of Stanford history through the development of a tour program, encompassing historic house tours, walking tours and bus tours of remote sites, and the development of materials to support self-guided tours.
-The committee will oversee the development of tour proposals (including budget and marketing), organize volunteers to support tours, and solicit sponsors and community partners where appropriate to defray program costs.
+The Committee will oversee the development of tour proposals (including budget and marketing), organize volunteers to support tours, and solicit sponsors and community partners where appropriate to defray program costs.

 The Tours & Special Events Committee will collaborate with the Program Committee and other SHS committees as appropriate in planning some of these events.
 Also, in partnership with the Membership & Development Committee, the Tours & Special Events Committee will coordinate members only events that are held at least once a year at special venues on campus and allow for a “behind the scenes” or “special access” experience for Society members.
-The committee will assist with planning for such events and solicit volunteers to staff the events.
+The Committee will assist with planning for such events and solicit volunteers to staff the events.

-Laura Jones*, Susan Sweeney, Co-Chairs
+Sapna Marfatia*, Laura Jones, Susan Sweeney, Co-Chairs

-*indicates current members of SHS Board
+*current members of the SHS Board